 Identification of Deceased Patients:

 The deceased must have at least two identification bands attached.
-These must display full accurate patient identification including (as a minimum) the Full Name, DOB and NHS number.
+These must display at least 3 full accurate patient identification including (as a minimum) the Full Name, DOB, address or NHS number.
 There should also be two fully completed, body cards (LTH 0293), one attached to the shroud, and the other attached to the outer sheet or body bag containing the deceased.
 Nursing or Medical Staff that cared for the deceased will be called to the Mortuary to identify and add identification bands for patients who bear inadequate or inconsistent identification information.
 Please refer to the Positive Identification of Patients Policy available on intranet

 Viewing of the Deceased: